 The following graph shows a comparison of cumulative total return for our common stock, the NASDAQ Composite Index and the NASDAQ Medical Equipment Index.
 Such returns are based on historical results and are not intended to suggest future performance.
-The graph assumes \$100 was invested in our common stock and in each of the indexes on December 31, 2008.
+The graph assumes \$100 was invested in our common stock and in each of the indexes on December 31, 2009.

 Data for the NASDAQ Composite Index and the NASDAQ Medical Equipment Index assume reinvestment of dividends.
-The Company has never paid dividends on its common stock and has no present plans to do so.
+We have never paid dividends on our common stock and have no present plans to do so.